-We have over the last 15 years worked with housing association partners to develop new affordable homes in villages across the Borough.
-Many of the schemes were given planning permission based on a long term agreement that when such homes are allocated, preference is given to people who already live in the village or have a connection to the village.
+Over the last 15 years we've worked with housing association partners to develop new affordable homes in villages across the borough.
+Many of the schemes were given planning permission based on a long term agreement that when such homes are allocated, preference is given to people who:

 New affordable housing being developed in villages will often involve a mix of tenures.
 So as well as homes for low cost rent, there could be low cost homes for sale including shared ownership and shared equity.

-Our homelessness strategy was prepared following consultation with partners and public.
-There is an Action Plan which supports the Homelessness Strategy.
-This is reviewed annually every June.
+Our homelessness strategy was prepared following consultation with partners and the public.
+There is an action plan which supports the Homelessness Strategy.

-Each housing association has it's own Tenancy Policy explaining what type of tenancies they will provide.
+Each housing association has it's own Tenancy Policy explaining what type of tenancies they'll provide.
 These take into account our views as set out in the overall Tenancy Strategy.

 Home Energy Report 2017

-We provides a report to Government every two years setting out home energy issues in the area.
-And we state what we plan to with the information, and how we can improve home energy efficiency.
+Every two years we provide a report to Government setting out home energy issues in the area.
+And we state:

 Long Term Empty Homes Strategy